-That’s aerial as in being high up rather than actually in an airplane since we took these views from the top floor of George Town’s Komtar.
+That’s aerial as in being high up rather than actually in an aeroplane since we took these George Town Penang views from the top floor of the town’s Komtar.
 Think it was the 65th floor – more of a helipad than a ‘floor’ as such since it consisted mostly of steel mesh rather than solid concrete – and we have to admit, for us, a truly terrifying visit!
 We’d received special permission from Tourism Malaysia since the top floor is not usually open to visitors though if we understand correctly negotiations are currently underway to perhaps open a viewing platform on the 64th floor?

-We’re going to pass on the above one since we can’t remember which direction out of the 360 degree vista we were facing, (see map here), and the total labyrinth of red-roofed Chinese shop-houses can be pretty confusing.
-(We’ll do a seperate post with some ground level shots of some of the fabulous, restored shop-houses).
+We’re going to pass on the above one since we can’t remember which direction out of the 360-degree vista we were facing, (see map here), and the total labyrinth of red-roofed Chinese shop-houses can be pretty confusing.
+(We’ll do a separate post with some ground-level shots of some of the fabulous, restored shop-houses).

 Off to the west is Penang Hill – which we don’t seem to have photographed so maybe it was in the clouds that day – whilst south looks towards the airport and spectacular Penang Bridge and north and west provide views of the busy commercial and naval port of Butterworth on the mainland.

-It’s a truly fascinating town which is why we chose Penang and Georgetown over Melaka to include in our Malaysia, Coast to Coast itinerary.
+It’s a truly fascinating town which is why we chose Penang and Georgetown over Melaka to include in our Malay Peninsula, itinerary.
 Our itinerary includes a walking tour of some of George Town’s historic sites with the great Penang Heritage Trust and a day out to nearby Penang Hill and Botanical Gardens.